|

 Ashburton is not only a splendid gateway to Dartmoor, but is also the ideal base from which to explore the whole region from Moor to sea.

 The scenery in the area is glorious in all the weather's moods and offers visitors opportunities for walking, pony trekking, canoeing, fishing and - if you like - just pottering.
-There are a variety of good food outlets, whether for retail or dining purposes, with inns that are mellow and welcoming and the pace of life bids you gently to unwind.

 This ancient stannary town dates from Saxon times and has spread out from its centre along the courses of the little river Ashburn and its tributary, the Balland Stream.

-Today, Ashburton is a blend of its richly historic past
+Spanning the centuries are many beautiful and intriguing buildings.
+Today, Ashburton is a blend of its richly historic past and its bustling, market-town present.
+Look inward and

-you see a range of shops and services to meet your every
+you see a range of shops and services to meet your every need; look upward and outward and there stand the green hills of South Devon, ever peaceful and unchanging.

 |